lizadaly/save-as-web/case-elider/README.md

 ## TODO

+1. Click or ESC after selection should close elision modal
 1. "Add all to clipboard" button (would only select the case content)
 1. "Download as HTML" (ditto)
 1. Auto-save in browser local storage